 In 1998, Dr Stuttaford, the Oldie's doctor, devoted a book, To Your Good Health!, about the beneficial effect of moderate drinking.
 In The Oldie, he wrote that 'ancient medical authorities, the Bible, and much reputable recent research all show that small quantities of alcohol can have a beneficial influence on the cardiovascular system, and even overall mortality'.

-Dr Stuttaford himself drank half a bottle of wine in the evening with a drink before dinner.
+Dr Stuttaford himself drank half a bottle of wine in the evening, with another drink before dinner.
 He lived to a great age, dying this summer aged 87, and writing to the end.
 His last column appeared in the July issue of the Oldie.

 Cheers, Dr Tom!
 Medical scholarship owes you a great debt.